MSPCA-Angell Headquarters

 DO be polite.
 Staff members are assigned to handle calls from constituents and deal with dozens of callers each day.
 If you are polite and respectful of their time, you will find a much more sympathetic ear than if you are dismissive and rude.

 DO be brief and thank them.
-Tell the person on the other end of the phone that you appreciate their taking your call and that you simply wanted to register your feelings on a particular issue with the elected official.
+Tell the person on the other end of the phone that you appreciate their taking your call and that you simply wanted to register your feelings on a particular issue with the legislators.
 You hope to have their support and will call again at a later date to see what the outcome was on the vote or debate.
 Thank the person for their time.

 DO provide your name, address and phone number to confirm that you are a constituent and to give your legislator’s office an opportunity to get back in touch with you if needed.